 Mathematics aims to develop critical and creative thinking, oral and written communication, information and communication technologies capability, the ability to collaborate, ultimately becoming lifelong learners who demonstrate initiative when facing a challenge, reflecting the demands of the 21st century.
 Mathematics develops the numeracy capabilities needed to make informed, efficient decisions in the real world.
 Mathematics aims to develop confident, creative users of mathematics by cultivating the ability to pose and solve problems and to recognise the connections between different areas of mathematics.

-The Mathematics faculty provides three core subject strands, Mathematical Methods, General Mathematics and Essential Mathematics.
+The Mathematics Faculty provides three core subject strands, Mathematical Methods, General Mathematics and Essential Mathematics.
 Mathematical Methods must be studied if studying Specialist Mathematics.
 Specialist Mathematics is offered as an elective subject.

-Each mathematics course provides mastery of the Year 10 Australian Curriculum with increasing complexity across the strands to prepare students with the assumed knowledge of subject matter to continue their studies in that strand in Years 11 and 12.
+The Mathematical Methods and General Mathematics courses provide mastery of the Year 10 Australian Curriculum to prepare students with the assumed knowledge of subject matter to them to continue their studies of that mathematical strand into Years 11 and 12.
+The Mathematical Methods strand includes a study of content from the 10A Australian Curriculum.